Choosing the right company secretary to work with is crucial in your business operation and compliance.

 The secretary's responsibilities can vary based on the company's specific requirements.
 These are the 5 most important obligations that secretaries have to oversee (Secretary services have to include):

-As a company secretary, this person holds an important position in the company, mainly handling core administrative and fiduciary duties.
+A company secretary holds an important position in the company, mainly handling core administrative and fiduciary duties.
 The job responsibilities include, but are not limited to, the following:

 3. Who can be a corporate secretary in Singapore?